 Unlike most Long Island wineries, you don’t need to drive all the way out East to enjoy a scenic day among the vines at Harmony.
 Only about 70 minutes from Manhattan in a town called Head of the Harbor and just a few minutes away from the Stony Brook village center, it bills itself as the “most convenient farm winery.”

 Harmony’s tasting room resides within a 17th century house that overlooks the vineyard and Stony Brook Harbor.
 Visit for live music on the weekends and special events including trivia nights and “drink-in theatre” outdoor movies.

 Utilizing sustainable biodynamic farming methods, Macari not only stands out for its exceptional wine but for its dedication to the land that yields it.
 A leader in natural viticulture on Long Island, the Macari family and their team cultivate an ideal grape growing environment through practices such as composting and using little to no pesticides on their vineyard.
 The difference is one you can taste.

-Relaxing above the vines with a flight of tastings on the Macari tasting room deck in Mattituck is one of the best ways to spend a summer day.
-Say hello to the horses, donkeys, goats and other animals while you are there.
-There is also a smaller Macari tasting room in Cutchogue.
+Relaxing above the vines with a flight of tastings on the Macari tasting room deck in Mattituck is one of the best ways to spend a summer day on Long Island.

 A short self-guided tour that leads into the tasting room explains Palmer’s winemaking process while giving guests a glimpse at the French oak barrels and stainless steel tanks where the wines are fermenting and aging.